NIDCOM, NYSC to ease national service for Nigerians abroad – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The Nigerians in Diaspora Commission (NIDCOM) and the National Youth Service Corps (NYSC) are to partner on issues relating to Nigerian students in the diaspora who have completed their studies and are willing to come back home for the mandatory one-year National Service.
+The Nigerians in Diaspora Commission (NIDCOM) and the National Youth Service Corps (NYSC) are to partner on issues relating to Nigerian students in the Diaspora who have completed their studies and willing to come home for national service.

-NIDCOM Chairman/CEO Abike Dabiri-Erewa stated this when she paid a courtesy visit to the Director-General of the National Youth Service Corps in Abuja on Monday.
+Chairman/CEO of NIDCOM, Abike Dabiri-Erewa, stated this when she visited to the Director General of the National Youth Service Corps in Abuja, yesterday.

-According to her, second and third generations Nigerian youths in the diaspora need to be properly and adequately sensitised on the importance of coming back home and contributing to the growth and development of the country.
+She said the second and third generations of Nigerian youths in the Diaspora needed to be properly and adequately sensitied on the importance of coming back home and contribute to the growth and development of their country.

-On his part, NYSC Director-General Brigadier-General Shuaibu Ibrahim assured that the Corps will create a Diaspora Desk Office as well as engage NIDCOM in robust sensitisation of young adults in the diaspora to come back home for the National Service.
+Director General NYSC, Brigadier General Shuaibu Ibrahim assured that the NYSC will create Diaspora Desk Office as well as engage NIDCOM in robust sensitisation of Young Adult in the Diaspora to come back home for National Service.

-He also promised to liaise with the Commission for entrepreneurship and skills acquisition training for Corps members upon completion of their service year.
+He also promised to liaise with the Nigerians in Diaspora Commission for entrepreneurship and Skills Acquisition Training for Corps Members upon completion of their service year.

 Leave a Reply